=79QS Subject Rankings

 On Campus

-The School of Modern Languages has particular research strengths in translation studies, including: audiovisual translation (especially subtitling and video game localization); translation technologies (especially machine translation); translation history; literary translation, including poetry, drama, fiction, practice-oriented research; adaptation studies; and censorship in translation.
+The School of Modern Languages has particular research strengths in translation studies.
+Fields of research interest include: audiovisual translation; translation technologies (especially machine translation); media accessibility; translation history; literary translation (including poetry, drama, fiction, practice-oriented research); adaptation studies; and the ways in which translation is used and perceived by institutions and by civil society.
 Languages include Catalan, Chinese, French, German, Italian, Portuguese, Russian and Spanish.

-The School's translation activities benefit from extensive collaborations with outside institutions and networks, including the International Doctorate in Translation Studies (ID-TS), the Institute of Translation and Interpreting (ITI), and the Association of Programmes in Translation and Interpreting Studies (APTIS).
+The School's translation activities benefit from extensive collaborations with outside institutions and networks, including the Institute of Translation and Interpreting (ITI), the Chartered Institute of Linguists, the Association of Programmes in Translation and Interpreting Studies (APTIS), and the International Doctorate in Translation Studies (ID-TS).
 The Penguin Archive and the Theatre Collection, housed at the University, offer important resources for research in translation publishing and performance.
-The School also owns a Tobii eye tracker and a copy of iMotions software, which we use for data analysis in screen studies and translation process research.

 Programme overview